JiawenPengV/MyIOSApp/README.md

 # MyIOSApp

+## Synopsis
-This is an iOS application using xcode.
+This a quick and reliable photo sharing iOS application
-The main functions of this application is photo sharing and posting.

-Fulfilled functions:
+## Technical Stack
+swift + xcode

+## Functions
-1.New user registration
+* 1.New user registration with username and password
-2.User authorization
+* 2.User authorization
-3.Posting new post with text and photo
+* 3.Posting new post with text and photo
-4.Following and unfollowing users
+* 4.Following and unfollowing users.
+Users can see all the registered users and all the followed users' posts.
-5.User loging out